-Focuses on the role of a medical assistant, professionalism, law and ethics, communication theory and psychology.
+Focuses on the role of a medical assistant in a clerical setting.
+Professionalism, law and ethics, communication theory and psychology will be discussed.

-MB 102 - MEDICAL OFFICE PROCEDURES I
+MB 201 - MEDICAL OFFICE PROCEDURES I

-Continuation of skills taught in MB 101.
-Administrative skills taught include: telephone techniques, mail handling, appointment scheduling, records management, and filing.
+An overview of general business practices of a health care office is the focus of this course.
+Subject matter includes: telephone technique, mail handling, appointment scheduling, records management, and filing.